-In fact, the game opens on a quick tutorial to explain those controls.
+The game opens with a quick tutorial to explain those controls.

-About that, there are always several ways to dispose of your enemies, depending on the weapons you are using and the layout of the buildings.
-Use a gun, and you can kill bad guys from far away … and reveal your position to the rest of them (spoiler alert: guns are pretty loud).
+There are always several ways to dispose of your enemies, depending on the weapons you are using and the layout of the buildings.
+Use a gun, and you can kill bad guys from afar… at the cost of revealing your position to the rest of them (spoiler alert: guns are pretty loud).

 I personally found it more efficient to use silent weapons such as knives and baseball bats to dispose of enemies without making a fuss.